aytwit/factual-cloudcode-driver/README.md

 If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 #Example of a GET request to the Factual API
+You can pass parameters as a simple string:
 ```javascript
 Parse.Cloud.define("factualTest", function(request, response) {
     factual.get('/t/places','q=starbucks&limit=5', function (error, res) {